 - Request a Waubonsee transcript be sent to your college or university.

-Most courses start on site and online on May 16 or June 6.
+Most courses start on site and online on May 15 or June 5.
+Register beginning March 6.

 Sugar Grove Campus